Project EV EVA-07S review

 It’s a large and bulky unit and the side-mounted charging socket means it sticks out from the wall quite a lot – 129mm to be precise.

 In terms of build quality, the Project EV EVA-07S is a simple plastic shell, but quite sturdy enough to resist the elements.
 You shouldn’t have any problems with it outside and the fact it is relatively cheap means you won’t be scared to use it!

 Depending on your property’s earthing arrangements, the Project EV EVA-07S will need an earth rod installing.
-Although in this instance we normally upgrade customers to the "Pro Earth" version which has built-in protection avoiding the need for an earth rod.
+Although there is a version available, which has built-in protection avoiding the need for an earth rod.

 The Project EV EVA-07S actually has a number of features normally found on more expensive units, one of which is the ability to use surplus solar to charge your EV.

-We’ve so far refrained from promoting the solar function on this charger because, for us, it’s unproven.
+We’ve been unable to test this feature and, for us, it’s unproven.
 We simply do not know enough customers who have successfully used it to enable us to recommend the Project EV’s solar charging features.

 Frankly, there are better, more proven, products out there that do this and do it much better.
-However, if you want to take a punt on the Project EV EVA-07S’ solar charging, then you will need CT clamps installing – this will cost extra so please make sure our support team are aware you have a solar PV installation during the quoting process.
+However, if you want to take a punt on the Project EV EVA-07S’ solar charging, then you will need CT clamps installing which usually costs extra.

 The Project EV app